.

 The Portuguese Way is structured into two main variants — Central Portuguese Way and Portuguese Coastal Way — which converge in Redondela and continue as a single route to Santiago de Compostela.

-The full route is usually organized into 11 stages, allowing pilgrims to easily meet the minimum distance requirement to obtain the Compostela.
+The full route is usually organized into 11 stages, easily meeting the minimum distance requirement to obtain the Compostela.

 • Porto – Tui (Central Portuguese Way):

-The route from Porto to Tui inland through Portugal, following the Central Portuguese Way, totals 123.9 km.
-This section corresponds to the complete itinerary through Portugal until entering Galicia at the Spanish–Portuguese border.
+The route from Porto to Tui inland through Portugal totals 123.9 km, corresponding to the complete itinerary through Portugal until entering Galicia.

 • Tui – Santiago de Compostela (Galician section):

-From Tui to Santiago de Compostela, including the stages Tui–O Porriño, O Porriño–Redondela, and the common section Redondela–Santiago, the total distance is 113.6 km.
-This section allows pilgrims to meet the minimum distance requirement for obtaining the Compostela.
+From Tui to Santiago de Compostela, including the Galician stages and the shared section Redondela–Santiago, the total distance is 113.6 km.
+This section meets the minimum distance requirement for the Compostela.

 • Porto – Caminha (Portuguese Coastal Way):

-The coastal route from Porto to Caminha, following the Atlantic variant of the Portuguese Coastal Way, totals 108.0 km, passing through maritime towns and Atlantic coastal sections.
+The coastal route from Porto to Caminha totals 108.0 km, passing through maritime towns and Atlantic coastal sections.

-• A Pasaxe – Santiago de Compostela (coastal route + common section):
+• A Pasaxe – Santiago de Compostela (coastal route + shared section):

-From A Pasaxe, after the ferry crossing from Caminha, and continuing along the coastal route to Redondela and the common section to Santiago de Compostela, the total accumulated distance is 156.4 km.
-This itinerary integrates the Portuguese Coastal Way with the final common section of the Portuguese Way.
+From A Pasaxe, after the ferry crossing from Caminha, and continuing to Santiago de Compostela, the total accumulated distance is 156.4 km.

 Stage Section Approx. distance